BOROUGH OF NEW MILFORD

-All persons assigned to the Detective Squad regardless of rank shall receive one Thousand ($1,000.00) Dollars per annum.
+All persons assigned to the Detective Squad regardless of rank shall receive Two Thousand Dollars ($2,000.00) per annum.

 ARTICLE FIFTY - TERMINAL LEAVE

-A. Seventy-five percent (75%) of accumulated sick days for entire period of employment which the total is not to exceed 183 working days, and,
+A. Seventy-five percent (75%) of accumulated sick days for entire period of employment which the total is not to exceed one hundred eighty-three (183) working days,

 B. All accumulated and unused holidays earned prior to January 1, 2011 to date of retirement, and

-D. For employees, who, during the term of this contract attain 20 or more years of service with the Borough of New Milford, these employees only will receive an additional one hundred sixty (160) hours toward terminal leave.
+D. For Employees, who, during the term of this contract attain twenty (20) or more years of service with the Borough of New Milford, these Employees only will receive an additional one hundred sixty (160) hours toward terminal leave.
 Employees hired after January 1, 2018 will not be entitled to this benefit.

 F. If an Employee submits his/her retirement request prior to October 1st of any given year, the Employee can receive a lump sum payment payable by April 15th of the following year (year of retirement) for all time due in lieu of a protracted terminal leave.
-The choice between the lump sum payout or the current terminal leave practice shall remain solely with the employee.
+The choice between the lump sum payout or the current terminal leave practice shall remain solely with the Employee.

 G. Paragraph F no longer applies to Employees who retire after December 31, 2012.
 Any Employee retiring during this contract period is subject to the benefits at the time of his/her retirement and is not subject to any major changes or future modifications.

 ARTICLE FIFTY-ONE - STAND-BY

-Any officer directed to be on “Stand-By” by way of subpoena, verbal command, etc., on their designated day off or prior to/upon completion of a scheduled tour (i.e. 3-11 or 11-7) shall be compensated by receiving hour compensatory time, for every hour, in lieu of cash compensation.
-All subpoenas must be for a specific, designated day(s) and any “blanket” subpoenas shall not be covered.
-This section shall not apply to any detective who is assigned as the “On-Call Standby” Detective.
-The “On Call/Standby” detective shall be compensated by receiving one hour compensatory time for every 24 hour period (or part of) on Standby.
-Any officer receiving compensatory time under this section may hold up to (5) days in reserve for this section only.
+Any Officer directed to be on "Stand-By” by way of subpoena, verbal command, etc., on their designated day off or prior to/upon completion of a scheduled tour (i.e. 3-11 or 11-7) shall be compensated by receiving one-half (½) hour compensatory time, for every hour, in lieu of cash compensation.
+All subpoenas must be for a specific, designated day(s) and any "blanket” subpoenas shall not be covered.
+This section shall not apply to any Detective who is assigned as the "On-Call Standby” Detective.
+The "On Call/Standby” Detective shall be compensated by receiving one hour compensatory time for every twenty-four (24) hour period (or part of) on Standby.
+Any Officer receiving compensatory time under this section may hold up to five (5) days in reserve for this section only.